 Most residences and businesses in small towns and rural areas are served by private wells or small community well systems.
 Municipal and community water suppliers must routinely test and treat any harmful bacteria that may enter their systems or be carried to their customers.
-Individual well owners are not required to test and treat bacteria in their drinking water supplies, and most do not realize that they ought to do so routinely.
+Individual well owners are not required to test and treat bacteria in their drinking water supplies, and most do not realize that they should do so routinely.

 Water from private wells does not automatically have harmful bacteria.
 However, if circumstances are right, bacteria can get into it and multiply quickly.
 Dug wells and improperly installed drilled wells are particularly vulnerable to bacterial invasion as they receive much of their water from surface and shallow groundwater flows.